 The time has come where you’re looking to sell your home, and of course you want to make as much money out of your property and find the right buyer as quickly as possible.
-To help you achieve this, before calling the estate agents for valuation/photos to be taken, follow our little guide to preparing your home to sell.
+To help you achieve this, before calling the estate agents for valuation/photos to be taken, follow our little guide to preparing your home for sale.

-The condition of bathrooms, kitchens, windows and doors plays a major role into the value of your home.
+The condition of bathrooms, kitchens, windows, and doors plays a major role in the value of your home.
 But don’t think you have to complete extensive works to put your property on the market to get the most out of it.
-Simply make sure it all functions as it should; freeing up hinges and handles with WD-40 if needed, filling in gaps in the grout, re-sealing bathtubs, sinks and showers, particularly if mouldy, replace broken lightbulbs and carry out a deep steam clean of ovens, showers, sinks, tubs, cupboards, tiles and windows to ensure that it looks as good as new.
+Simply make sure it all functions as it should.
+This could be as simple as freeing up hinges and handles with WD-40 if needed, filling in gaps in the grout, re-sealing bathtubs, sinks and showers, particularly if mouldy, replace broken lightbulbs, and carry out a deep clean of ovens, showers, sinks, tubs, cupboards, tiles and windows to ensure that it looks as good as new.

-Buyers like to visualise what their home may be like; although their tastes may not be the same as yours it is better to have a house that looks lived in than empty as this may make the house feel cold, unloved and highlight areas of disrepair.
-If you’re unable to live in the property, where possible, it is worth leaving furniture and furnishings to help inspire buyers on how to use the space.
+Buyers like to visualise what their home may be like.
+Although their tastes may not be the same as yours, it is better to have a house that looks lived in than empty as this may make the house feel cold, unloved and highlight areas of disrepair.
+If you’re unable to or not currently living in the property, where possible, it is worth leaving furniture and furnishings to help inspire buyers on how to use the space.

 Scents also play a big part